home-assistant/hassbian-scripts/README.md

 ## Hassbian-scripts
-These are the scripts used in the [HASSbian](https://github.com/home-assistant/pi-gen) image.
+These are the scripts used in the [Hassbian](https://github.com/home-assistant/pi-gen) image.
-The scripts in this repository where made to be used with the HASSbian image and the included Home Assistant instance.
+The scripts in this repository where made to be used with the Hassbian image and the included Home Assistant instance.

 ## The included scripts